lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ### Verifying the Requirements for On-Premises

  - Obtain a copy of the AltaVault Virtual Appliance [in Open Virtualization Appliance (OVA) format].
 Contact your [NetApp representative](https://www.netapp.com/us/products/cloud-storage/altavault-cloud-backup.aspx) for this appliance.
  - Available existing on-premises vSphere ESXi 5.5 environment with the minimum CPU, memory, and disk space for the AltaVault appliance.
-If using the trial version, the requirements are four virtual CPUs (vCPUs), 24 GB of memory, and up to 8 TB of disk space.
+If you're using the trial version, the requirements are four virtual CPUs (vCPUs), 24 GB of memory, and up to 8 TB of disk space.
  - Available 2x10Gbps Network Interface Cards (NICs) within the vSphere environment.
 One NIC will be used for data ingest and the other used for data replication to {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.
  - Define two networks – replication and data access – within the vSphere environment in addition to the NICs.
 The replication network cannot be assigned to the same network as the data access network since it might create a loop.
  - Acquire the credentials used for {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} including the {{site.data.keyword.BluSoftlayer}} user name, {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} user name, and the API key associated with the {{site.data.keyword.BluSoftlayer}} user name.